FAQ

 For men, by the age of thirty-five, two-thirds will experience some degree of appreciable hair loss, and by the age of 50 approximately 85% of men have significantly thinning hair.
 95% of male pattern hair loss is due to androgenic alopecia.

-3. What are the most common causes of hair loss?
-Read more…
+What are the most common causes of hair loss?

 Trauma, stress, pollution, genetics, diet, hormones, skin disorders, aging, trichotillomania, major surgery, medication, endocrine conditions that affect thyroid function, iron deficiency, systemic diseases like lupus, scarring, chemical processing, and even wearing certain hairstyles can all contribute to hair loss.

-4. There seems to be a lot more people, especially on social media, sharing the fact that they have hair loss.
+There seems to be a lot more people, especially on social media, sharing the fact that they have hair loss.
 Is this issue becoming more acceptable in our culture and are more people seeking alternative hair solutions to thinning and loss?
-Read more…

 Yes.
 Yes. and Yes.
 Take the taboo out of your do!
-Taboos around wearing hair are quickly evaporating, thanks largely to greater experimentation and transparency among celebrities, as well as improvements in product and application technology.
-This open and playful fashion-forward approach to wearing hair is having a very positive impact on women and men seeking out hair solutions due to thinning or loss.
+Taboos around openly treating hair loss and wearing hair are quickly evaporating, thanks largely to greater experimentation, advancement in science and efficacy of treatments, transparency among celebrities, and social media sharing, as well as improvements in product and application technology.

-6. What are Hair Additions or Non-Surgical Hair Replacement options?
-Read more…
+What are Hair Additions or Non-Surgical Hair Replacement options?

 According to the American Hair Loss Council, a hair addition is any external hair-bearing device added to existing hair or scalp to give the appearance of a fuller head of hair.
 For example, hair extensions, hairpieces, toupees, toppers, partial hair, and full prostheses, integration systems, and weaves.
 These devices may consist of human hair, synthetic fiber, or a combination of both.
 These non-surgical hair replacement options are also referred to as hair systems or hair enhancements.